To today

 Even if, due to the sometimes violent reactions from the rest of the Federal Republic, people are already thinking about striving for new elections, the 2019 election result remains the same. a voting majority of over 54%.

-This problem has been known since the evening of the election, and many probably speculated that the biggest election winner, the left, would ultimately be allowed to form a minority government.
+This problem has been known since election night, and many people probably speculated that the biggest election winner, The Left, would ultimately be allowed to form a minority government.

-This would have been recognized for the first time by all democratic parties, including the CDU, as a legitimate democratic force.
-At least some of the people's representatives of the bourgeois parties would have had to make a rotten compromise that others made years ago, and which has now led to this first tragic situation in the Berlin Republic with the 2019 election in Thuringia.
+This would have been the first time that all democratic parties, including the CDU, would have recognized the party as a legitimate democratic force.
+At least some of the representatives of the bourgeois parties would have had to make a bad compromise, which others had already made years ago and which has now led to this first tragic situation in the Berlin Republic with the election in Thuringia in 2019.

-With the recent election of an FDP deputy as prime minister of a minority government, the above-mentioned deputies ultimately replaced one rotten compromise with another rotten compromise, which for the first time since 1945 legitimized National Socialists as fully democratic.
+By now electing a FDP MP as Prime Minister of a minority government, the MPs mentioned above have ultimately replaced one rotten compromise with another rotten compromise, which has now legitimized the National Socialists as fully democratic for the first time since 1945.

 This is the second time that the child in the Berlin Republic has fallen into the ditch, with both extreme fringes being recognized as fully democratic in the parliaments.
 This not only legalized totalitarianism, but also legitimized it through universal recognition.